Maryland Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Enclosed transport shields your vehicle completely.
-Your car travels inside a covered trailer, protected from rain, snow, dirt, and debris.
-This costs more—typically 50% to 100% higher than open transport.
+Enclosed Transport means your car travels in a fully covered trailer.
+It's protected from weather, dirt, and debris.
+This option costs more—typically 50% to 100% higher than open transport—but it's worth it if you're shipping a high-value vehicle, classic car, luxury model, or one with a custom paint job.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.